 Thicker shingles are more durable, long lasting, as well as weather resistant.
 Another huge benefit is that these shingles look a lot more attractive and dimensional than 3-tabs, which have a very flat appearance.

-When considering the cost of materials, many people take into account just the shingles.
-This is incorrect, as a roof made up of them alone will not work.
-You also need to factor in all the accessories that must be included in a complete system.
+When considering the cost of roofing materials, many people take into account just the shingles.
+This is incorrect, as a roof made up of shingles alone will not work.
+You also need to factor in the cost of all the accessories that must be included in a complete roof system.